mohanparsha/SDKTech-DevOps-Demo/README.md

-# DevSecOps_Pipeline
+# DevSecOps Pipeline Demo

-This Jenkins Demo of Application Lifecycle Automation inherits all the industry best-practices of DevSecOps where Jenkins CI/CD Pipeline is integrated with Sonar Cube for Static Code Anlysis (SAST), Trivy Open Source Scanner for Vulnerability Scan in Docker Images and deploy the application to a Docker Image on Docker Containers Platform.
+This Jenkins Demo of Application Lifecycle Automation inherits all the industry best-practices of DevSecOps where Jenkins CI/CD Pipeline is integrated with Maven Build Tool, JUnit Test Framework, JFrog Artifactory ManagerSonar Cube for Static Code Anlysis (SAST), Trivy Open Source Scanner for Vulnerability Scan and deploy the application to a Docker Image on Docker Containers Platform.